FreeshardBase/documentation/docs/index.md

 # Portal

 Portal is a private cloud computer that is marketed directly to consumers.
-You can write Portal apps that run on users' Portals, they are as versatile as web-applications and as private as locally installed apps.
+You can write Portal apps that run on users' Portals.
+They are as versatile as web-applications and as private as locally installed apps.

 ---